PULLUP114514/PULLUP114514/README.md

-# Hi there I'm BSODWTPC🤤
+## Hi there I'm BSODWTPC🤤
-I'm currently working on the project called XPRTC
+I'm currently working on the project called XPRTC.
 This project is not currently open source, but it may be open source after my college entrance examination🧐🧐

 <!--